 Effective Date of Policy:

-In accordance with the Campus Sexual Assault Victim’s Bill of Rights (1992) and section 485 of the Higher Education Act of 1965 (revised 2010), as well as guidelines provided by New York State, Daemen College (hereinafter “College” or “DC”) has implemented the following bill of rights that shall be afforded to all victims of reported campus-related sexual assaults.
-These rights have been adapted for Daemen College from the language used in the Higher Education Act and described in more detail throughout this section.
+In accordance with the Campus Sexual Assault Victim’s Bill of Rights (1992) and section 485 of the Higher Education Act of 1965 (revised 2010), as well as guidelines provided by New York State, Daemen University has implemented the following bill of rights that shall be afforded to all victims of reported campus-related sexual assaults.
+These rights have been adapted for Daemen University from the language used in the Higher Education Act and described in more detail throughout this section.

-- The right to be free from any kind of pressure from College staff that victims:
+- The right to be free from any kind of pressure from University staff that victims:

 - Report crimes as lesser offenses than the victims perceived them to be.